-By statute, 50 percent of severance tax revenue is distributed to the Department of Natural Resources and 50 percent is allocated to the Department of Local Affairs.
+After first taking into account the additional revenue provided for by HB23-1272 through the reduction of the ad valorem credit, by statute, the remaining 50 percent of severance tax revenue is distributed to the Department of Natural Resources and the other 50 percent is allocated to the Department of Local Affairs.
 Of the amount distributed to the Department of Natural Resources, 50 percent is allocated toward water projects and loans while the other 50 percent is used for departmental programs, including natural resource and energy-related programs.
 For the Department of Local Affairs, 70 percent of their share is allocated toward local impact grants and loans for local governments socially or economically impacted by mineral extraction, while 30 percent is distributed to local governments based on measures related to oil, gas, and mining activities.